Nana Yanagisawa

-Nana Yanagisawa (柳沢 なな, Yanagisawa Nana) is a Japanese fashion model and actress.
+Nana Yanagisawa (柳沢 なな, Yanagisawa Nana) is a Japanese fashion model, gravure idol and actress.
 She appeared in Kamen Rider Kiva as Megumi Aso, one of the lead heroines.
 She also starred in Kamen Rider Kiva: King of the Castle in the Demon World as this role.
 She also had a guest appearance as Phantom Thief Selene in Task 13 of GoGo Sentai Boukenger.
 She also plays an important role in Forbidden Siren 2, a survival horror game for the PlayStation 2 console, where her face model and voice was implemented for main character Ikuko Kifune (木船 郁子 Kifune Ikuko).